-Quantum-dot down-conversion is already impacting LCD performance in LCD backlights by using a variety of implementations.
-Research and development into the photoluminescent downconversion or down-shifting applications of quantum dots, their benefits, unique implementations, packaging methods, and optics are accelerating.
+Quantum-dot down-conversion is currently implemented in LCD backlights and is beneficially impacting LCD performance.
+Research and development into the photoluminescent down-conversion or down-shifting applications of quantum dots, their benefits, unique implementations, packaging methods, optics, and environmental performance are accelerating.
 Papers concerning the implantation of quantum-dot materials in display devices are solicited.

-Quantum-Dot Cathodoluminescence and Electroluminescence
+Quantum-Dot Cathodoluminescence (CL) and Electroluminescence (EL)

-With the market success of quantum dots as down-conversion materials for LCDs, their application in future emissive displays (QLEDs) has seen a resurgence of interest within the research community.
-In addition, the unique properties of QDs have lent themselves to novel research on the cathodoluminescence (CL) properties as well as on their application.
-Papers concerning the EL and CL characteristics and uses of quantum-dot materials are solicited.
+With the market success of quantum dots as down-conversion materials for LCDs, their application in future electroluminescent emissive displays (QLEDs) has seen a resurgence of interest within the research community.
+Papers concerning QLED-device-stack innovations, QD material patterning (ink-jet printing, contact printing, etc.), QLED-degradation mechanism investigation, and QLED hybridization with organic emitters for emissive displays are solicited.